EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Combat.md

 \* N/A (not applicable) because each spell defines it's own action cost.

 Each time you take offensive action your Gate penalty will progress by one step.
 It begins at 0 and each offensive action lowers it (making it harder for you to succeed in following gates).
-This Gate penalty get's reset at the end of your turn
+This Gate penalty gets reset at the end of your turn.

 ## Your actions outside your turn